-In his navigation among various social groups and institutions, which are neither free-standing (and self-evident) worldly institutions nor simply the subordinate parts of a larger hierarchical whole, but rather constitutions a spiritual body within but beyond these versions of worldliness, the Medieval individual becomes what he has already always been: a spiritual body imbricated in but not solely dependent upon the groups he navigates among in a quest beyond worldliness.
+In his navigation among various social groups and institutions, which are neither free-standing (and self-evident) worldly institutions nor simply the subordinate parts of a larger hierarchical whole, but rather constitutions a spiritual body within but beyond these versions of worldliness, the medieval individual becomes what he has already always been: a spiritual body imbricated in but not solely dependent upon the groups he navigates among in a quest beyond worldliness.
 Thus, the willful but spiritually conditioned prioritization of certain goals, the privileging of different groups at different times, and emphasizing certain aspects of the self each taken together reveals the individual man.
-Such Medieval individualism works through the world to achieve a spiritual body – analogous to the spiritual body of the Church – beyond both the worldliness of hierarchical social/semiotic systems and the worldliness of self-evident free-standing agency.
+Such medieval individualism works through the world to achieve a spiritual body – analogous to the spiritual body of the Church – beyond both the worldliness of hierarchical social/semiotic systems and the worldliness of self-evident free-standing agency.

-In the context of this notion of an extra-worldly individualism, then, I argue that we can discern the manner in which Arthur’s system gives rise to on an individualism that is simply a self-sustaining given and the product of a hierarchical social/semiotic system such as the Round Table.
-Because the Medieval man grows out of the navigation among several different groups but in his movement, he is neither a product of those groups nor an agent fully free of them, we can expect there should be balance as he navigates through his various relationships, goals, and responsibilities.
-Yet in Le Morte Darthur, we also see many examples of access to groups outside the Round Table being sacrificed for the Round Table community: Launcelot’s entire story, for example, is one marked by denial.
+In the context of this notion of an extra-worldly individualism, then, I argue that we can discern the manner in which Arthur’s system gives rise to an individualism that is simply a self-sustaining given and the product of a hierarchical social/semiotic system such as the Round Table.
+Because the medieval man grows out of the navigation among several different groups, but in his movement, he is neither a product of those groups nor an agent fully free of them, we can expect there should be balance as he navigates through his various relationships, goals, and responsibilities.
+Yet in Le Morte Darthur, we also see many examples of access to groups outside the Round Table being sacrificed for the Round Table community: Launcelot’s entire story, for example, is one marked by denial of his personal desires (or the potential for them).
 Furthermore, as I will discuss in more detail later, religious pursuit requires a discovery of the individual as a changing, multi-faceted being throughout time (which requires entry into multiple groups).
 As an extension, spirituality often seems at odds with Arthur’s endeavors.
 Indeed, it is the Grail Quest which initiates the crumbling of the community, and only three knights are able to attain the spiritual reward: the rest are too tainted by sin.
-Needless to say, Arthur’s court is not an environment conducive to the pursuit of sanctification, but is it in direct odds with such a task.
+Needless to say, Arthur’s court is not an environment conducive to the pursuit of sanctification, but is it in direct odds with such a task?
+Indeed, it is.

 It is through interacting with conflicting groups that moral questions arise: if one is entirely immersed in one worldview with one set of goals, there is no environment for practicing virtue.
-Therefore, in limiting knights’ capacity to operate between differing circles to the degree that he has, Arthur has set up his system in conflict with a lifestyle conducive to exploring and discovering virtue, which is the ultimate practice for attaining a happy, well-directed life.
-I argue that a good indicator for ultimate success, measured through a description by Malory of happiness or fulfillment, is when knights drift away from the Round Table in pursuit of negotiation with the world.
+Therefore, because Arthur has limited his knights’ capacity to operate between differing circles to the degree that he has, he has set up his system in conflict with a lifestyle conducive to exploring and discovering virtue, which is the ultimate practice for attaining a happy, well-directed life.
+I argue that success in these aims, measured through a description by Malory of happiness or fulfillment, begins when knights drift away from the Round Table in pursuit of negotiation with the world.
 In contrast, the knights who buy into the system most fully tend to end up broken and violently killed.